-Inventory - Inventory, which consists of E-PASS system transponders that will be distributed to customers, is carried at the lower-of-cost or market and is valued using the specific-identification method.
+Inventory - Inventory, which consists of E-PASS system transponders that will be distributed to customers, is carrie at the lower-of-cost or market and is valued using the speci identification method.

-Restricted Assets - Restricted assets of CFX represent bond proceeds designated for construction, and other monies required to be restricted for debt service, operations, maintenance, administration, renewal and replacement.
+Restricted Assets - Restricted assets of CFX represent bond proceeds designated for construction, and other monies required to be restricted for debt service, operation maintenance, administration, renewal and replacement.